Someone Burst His Eardrum

 What's that?
 Someone burst his eardrum . . hip hip hip hooray!

-All the way down the stairs this burly and persuasive gent’s lips were moving but I couldn’t hear a word he said.
+All the way down the stairs this burly and persuasive gent’s lips were moving, so maybe he wasn’t all that succinct?
+Anyway, I couldn’t hear a word he said.
 I was deaf as a post.

 He was like: